aviralharsh/Cyber-ANZ/README.md

 **TASK - 1:**

-A word file with proper wxplation of why the email was considered "Malicious" or "Safe" is uploaded in the TASK 1 folder.
+A word file with proper explation of why the email was considered "Malicious" or "Safe" is uploaded in the TASK 1 folder.

 **TASK - 2:**